transdigiware/blockchain/howto/ibp-console-organizations.md

-You can use the {{site.data.keyword.blockchainfull}} Platform console to create a formal organization definition known as a Membership Services Provider (MSP).
+You can use the {{site.data.keyword.blockchainfull}} Platform console to create a formal organization definition that is known as a Membership Services Provider (MSP).
 Your organization's MSP definition allows other members of the blockchain consortium to verify the identity of your nodes and applications.
 Your MSP definition also contains your organization's admin certificates.

 You can also use the console to manage which organizations are members of your channel.
 The administrator of the ordering service can use the organizations tab to add members to the blockchain [consortium](/docs/blockchain?topic=blockchain-glossary#glossary-consortium).
 Members of the channel can then use the console to add members to new or existing channels.